Waldorf University: Football

 The Waldorf Warriors football team represents the university in college football.

 Men's soccer

 The Waldorf Warriors men's soccer team represents the university in college soccer.
 It won the Association of Independence Institutions (AII) conference championship, beating Georgia Gwinnett College in 2017 to claim its first conference title in the sport.

 Cheerleading

 The Waldorf Warriors cheerleaders are a competitive squad known for all-female stunting routines.

 Ice hockey

 The ice hockey team began play during the 2011–12 academic year and plays an independent schedule of club programs, as the NAIA does not currently sponsor a championship for ice hockey.
-The program is coached by Brett Shelanski, former head coach of the Minnesota Flying Aces junior A team.
+The program is coached by Mike Heitkamp and assistant coach Ty Prater.

 Women's wrestling

 Waldorf launched Iowa's first collegiate women's wrestling program in 2010.